alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

         --name "managerAVNMResourceGroup"
     ```

-Switch back to the subscription owning your virtual networks.
+Ensure you're using the subscription that owns your virtual networks.

 ```azurecli-interactive
 az account set \